UK banks must check suitability of customers to products

 Although Britain is due to leave the EU in March 2019, UK Finance expects that UK financial firms will have to continue applying the rules after Brexit day.

-The guidance has been drawn up after discussions with Britain’s Financial Conduct Authority, which will enforce MiFID II in the UK, and lawyers.
+The guidance has been drawn up in consultation with Britain’s Financial Conduct Authority, which will enforce MiFID II in the UK, and lawyers.

 There is already market speculation the FCA might go further and launch a root-and-branch review of product governance.